 Man checking document safety on his smartphone.

-Take steps to strengthen and secure your data if you'll be adding digital ID cards or sensitive edocuments to your smartphone.
+Take steps to help secure sensitive data like digital ID cards or e-documents on your smartphone.

-Your smartphone is capable of doing so much more than just texting and calling.
-Using just a smartphone, you can pay for a birthday present, board a plane and get into a concert — all with documents that you store digitally.
-But while the wallet is quickly going the way of the landline for many people, it's important to think about security risks and mobile digital document safety.
-Should you really store every document on a smartphone, and for those that you do, what steps can help protect that information?
+Your smartphone can do more than just text and call.
+Using a smartphone, you can make a purchase, board a plane and get into a concert — all with documents stored digitally.
+With this in mind, it's important to consider security risks and mobile digital document safety.
+What documents can be stored on a smartphone?
+What steps can help to better protect stored electronic documents (or “e-documents”)?

-Just because you're storing some sensitive information directly on your smartphone doesn't mean you have to store all your sensitive information directly on your smartphone.
+When storing sensitive information directly on your smartphone, be selective on what to include.
 Think about it in terms of risk/benefit.
-For example, keeping a digital version of your Social Security card on your mobile device probably isn't a great idea.
-The benefits are limited (you can and probably have memorized the number), and the risks are great.
-If identity thieves are able to snag that information, they can wreak havoc on your personal and financial life.
+For example, keeping a digital version of your Social Security card on your mobile device could provide more risks than benefits.
+For that reason, be cautious about what electronic documents you share with others.
+If identity thieves snag that information, they can wreak havoc on your personal and financial life.

 Understand the security measures of online documents

 Many digital IDs and documents require a PIN or fingerprint verification for access.
-That's the case with many of the newer mobile or digital driver's licenses now being tested in about a dozen states.
-These digital IDs, which cannot be swiped from a wallet or bag, could actually end up being more secure than physical cards thanks to that extra measure of security.
+It’s the case with many of the newer mobile or digital driver's licenses now being tested or implemented in many states.
+These digital IDs, which cannot be swiped from a wallet or bag, could end up being more secure than physical cards due to additional security measures.

 Use an encryption app